insanj/cone/README.md

 # cone

-🍦 vanilla js static pwa generator, built in ts for [Oogy: Can You Help](https://oogycanyouhelp.com) (~10kB)
+🍦 vanilla js static pwa generator, built in ts for [Oogy: Can You Help](https://oogycanyouhelp.com) (~11kB)

-Does not require any dependencies (uses Typescript interally to generate `Cone.js`).
+Does not require any dependencies.
+Treats Browser and Node.js equally.
+Uses Typescript interally to generate `Cone.js` for either [npm](https://www.npmjs.com/) or inline usage.

-Wraps all DOM/browser methods and classes so 🍦 cone generates to a string consistently in every environment.
+Wraps all Browser (DOM) methods and classes so 🍦 cone generates to a string consistently in every environment.
+No need for `window`, `document`, `Element`, or `jquery`.

 Why?
 For fun!
 I thought a completely in-house static website generator would be a good thing to maintain using current ECMAScript standards for my current projects, as well as a demo of some of the techniques from [Oogy: Can You Help](https://oogycanyouhelp.com) itself.